pra-navi/tp/docs/UserGuide.md

 | `TAG` | `t/` | No | Tag(s) for the individual.|
 {: .field-table}

 - A person is uniquely identified by their `NAME`.
-This parameter is case sensitive.
+This field is case sensitive.

 <h4>Example:</h4>